ste-t/py_cli_snake/README.md

 ```

 # What about performances?
 Yes, it sucks on Windows lol.
-But it runs very smoothly on Linux and Android (and probably MacOS) :D
+But it is *extremely smooth on Linux and Android* (and probably *MacOS*) :D